GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 Here you can see an image of the correct orientation.\
 ![LED orientation1](/docs/images/buildguide/LEDorientation.svg)

-**IMAGE**\
+The L shaped pad on the LED needs to be connected to the square marked pad. \
-The L shaped pad on the LED needs to be connected to the square marked pad.
+**IMAGE**

 > **Note**
 > While the orientation is the same on every half, it's different between both halves.